 Q: What is the impact to FINRA member firms and vendors?

 A: The project primarily focuses on updating the system infrastructure.
 FINRA does not expect significant changes for member firms and vendors who use the products affected by the upgrade.
 FINRA will introduce minor changes to the look and feel of the secure TRAQS website.
 Certain functional enhancements inherent in the redesign, including how users are entitled to access TRAQS and the FINRA API reference data will also be included and will require firms to make corresponding changes.
 FINRA will publish user specifications detailing changes that users may encounter from the new design.

 Q: What are some of the changes affecting TRAQS and the API?

 A: The main area of impact will be how users access the TRAQS secure website and the API.
-Two-Factor Authentication will be introduced for TRAQS and the API.
+Multi-factor Authentication will be introduced for TRAQS and the API.
 This is explained in the API FAQ section.

 Q: Are there legal or agreement changes for the continued use of the technical platform?

 A: No. All current agreements will continue to be enforced and no additional user documentation will need to be submitted by member firms.

 Q: Will this have any impact on reporting to the Consolidated Audit Trail (CAT)?

 A: No. This upgrade is only to the infrastructure of the FINRA trade reporting and quotation display facilities identified above.
 CAT is operated and managed separately by FINRA CAT, a subsidiary of FINRA.
 These changes have no effect on CAT participation or use.